-

 Home Affairs Committee inquiry on human trafficking - 2023

-This submission was made by the International Organization for Migration in the United Kingdom (IOM UK) in March 2023 in response to the call for evidence by the Home Affairs Committee inquiry into Human Trafficking.
+This submission was made in March 2023 in response to the call for evidence by the Home Affairs Committee inquiry into Human Trafficking.

 IOM’s submission focuses on highlighting the gap in employment-related support for victims of modern slavery in the UK and the impact of the lack of the right-to-work for many victims within the National Referral Mechanism (NRM).
 The submission also emphasises the absence of data that supports claims of abuse of the NRM and details IOM’s analysis of NRM data which instead shows high numbers of positive decisions.
 It also explains the safeguards against potential abuse which are presented in the design and operation of the NRM.
 Finally, the submission highlights cases reported in the UK media of potential victims of modern slavery that were given prison sentences for the production of cannabis.